-For Statutory holiday's days not worked, statutory holiday pay for Employees on a CSS will be based on a seven and a half hour work day.
+For Statutory holiday's days not worked, statutory holiday pay for Employees on a CSS will be based on a 7 hour and 30 minute work day.
 However, Employees on a CSS may request to top up such pay with time available in their own banks including RWWL time, banked overtime, and vacation.

-FOR COPE Local 378
+FOR BC TRANSIT FOR COPE Local 378

+Greg Connor Parm Sandhar

+Vice President, Union Representative

-Greg Connor Vice President, Human Resources and Corporate Secretary Parm Sandhar Union Representative
+Human Resources and Corporate Secretary